berkerol/breakout/index.md

 # Breakout

-Remake of the classic game with falling meteors for increased action.
+Remake of the classic game with meteors.
 Bricks have varying strengths (from hard to easy: red, orange, blue, green).

 [![button](play.png)](breakout.html)